hosung03/DrawPadAndEPubReader_swift/README.md

 This is my personal project for implementing a iOS application with several features like

 - Drawing Pad
-- EPub Reader (it will be added soon)
+- EPub Reader (modified from FolioReader Open Source)
 - Mobile Database
 - Realtime Synchronization